topr/singleton-examples/README.md

 - read http://www.drdobbs.com/jvm/creating-and-destroying-java-objects-par/208403883?pgno=3
 - what's the difference when static block used
 - refresh volatile behaviour
-- prepare Groovy example and read about @Singleton implementation
 - read more about double-check-locking: http://en.wikipedia.org/wiki/Double-checked_locking#Usage_in_Java
 - add links to specific source files under each description